 - Please note that in the online teaching and testing environment, students may have time conflicts with scheduled tests in other classes or “live” online sessions.
 Please work with your SDS students to set an earlier or later test start time if conflicts occur.

 If you have students who are receiving transcription services for real-time meetings of your class sessions (you will be notified if a Deaf/Hard of hearing student requiring this service is in your course):

-- Instructors must invite transcriptionists to each Bb Collaborate session to allow them access to the live lecture sessions to be able to transcribe it.
+- Instructors must invite the transcriptionist(s) to each Bb Collaborate session in order to allow them access to the live lecture sessions to be able to transcribe it.

-- In order to add a guest/transcriptionist to a Collaborate session, please follow these steps from Do-IT:
+- To add a guest/transcriptionist to a Collaborate session, please follow these steps from Do-IT:

-- While teaching using Collaborate, the transcriptionist and students will connect to each other via a web portal to send/receive real-time transcription.
-This will allow real-time course access without requiring you to change the student’s view.
+- While teaching using Bb Collaborate, the transcriptionist and student will connect to each other via another web portal to send/receive real-time transcription.
+This allows real-time course access without requiring you to change the student’s view.

-- Instructors with students in their course using these accommodations have already been contacted directly by SDS Assistant Director Michael Canale in addition to receiving an SDS accommodation letter for the student.
+- Instructors with students in their course using these accommodations will have been notified by SDS Assistant Director Michael Canale in addition to receiving an SDS accommodation letter for the student.
 Please email Mr. Canale with any transcription questions at firstname.lastname@example.org.Note: transcriptionists are arranged in advance by him with our contracted outside vendor.

-- IMPORTANT: Instructors must EMAIL the guest link PRIOR to each session for transcriptionists to provide access in the class.
+- IMPORTANT: Instructors must EMAIL the guest link PRIOR to each session for transcriptionists to provide access during the class.
 Email: STT@vitalsignsll.net

 IV.
 SIGN LANGUAGE INTERPRETERS